Gift giving is some people’s love language; they always know just what to give. Their gifts always hit the right note. Not me.

 1. Signature jewelry

-Not restricted to monogrammed jewelry, these are “nice” pieces they’ll wear in college and beyond.
+Not restricted to monogrammed jewelry, these are nice pieces they’ll wear in college and beyond.
 A few examples:

-3. Memory books
+3. Memory journals

 is probably her favorite gift from me ever.
 She’s not a writer, so the one line a day format is perfect!
-She’s chronicled her senior year and because it’s a five-year book, it will also capture her college experience.
-Fun picture frames fit in this category, too.
+She’s completed her first book and is well into the first year of a second.

 4. Organizers and household supplies